clux/rust-meetup-london/source/slides.md

 - curl, openssl, psql, zlib, sqlite (most frequent deps)
 - one of 3-4 big musl build images (this is the only one that builds continually and makes descriptive tags), 2M dls
 - push like 20GB a month from travis for free for this
-- bump stable every 6w, and script to auto-bump deps
+- bump stable every 6w, and script to auto-bump deps, comprehensive tests
 - my image, so you may want to fork it in a company.. really rust should support it (but no feedback on that)

 ---